Sonic the Hedgehog CD (prototype; 1993-05-10)

 - Track 31: Special Stage song.
 It is longer than the original.
 It lasts 4 and a half minutes, and is considerably more "remix" than the original.

-- Several object sound effects are missing from the beta.
+- Several object sound effects are missing.

 - The home video is transmitted on a screen in a fund brick.
 Each brick has the name SONIC inscribed on it.